Heya! Welcome To LBB

 Happy Valley, Company Garden & Shedup Choepelling Temple

-Around 3 km from Library Bazaar, Happy Valley is the place where the 14th Dalai Lama took refuge in Mussoorie for an year, before moving to Dharmshala.
+Around 3 km from Library Bazaar, Happy Valley is the place where the 14th Dalai Lama took refuge in Mussoorie for a year, before moving to Dharmshala.
 Since then, the place has become home to approximately 5,000 refugees rendering to the common name, 'mini Tibet.'
 You can visit the area for some beautiful Tibetan Monasteries, relish Tibetan food and more.
-The magnificent Shedup Choephelling Temple, which is situated at the highest point of the Happy Valley on a cliff, and offers some of the most scenic views of the hill station.
-A Buddha statue, the Company Garden, the Clouds End point, all of them lie here in the area.
+The magnificent Shedup Choephelling Temple, which is situated at the highest point of the Happy Valley on a cliff, offers some of the most scenic views of the hill station.
+A Buddha statue, the Company Garden, the Cloud End point, all of them lie here in the area.
 The Lal Bahadur Shastri National Academy Of Administration is also in this area only.

-Soham Heritage Art Centre
+Soham Heritage & Art Centre

 Gun Hill